lob/generate-changelog/README.md

 * `revert`
 * `style`
 * `test`

+Where `flags` is an optional comma-separated list of one or more of the following (must be surrounded in square brackets):

+* `breaking`: alters `type` to be a breaking change

 And `category` can be anything of your choice.
 If you use a type not found in the list (but it still follows the same format of the message), it'll be grouped under `other`.